 Another struggle

-It’s going on six months now that my life took a dramatic turn with the sudden decision to leave South Africa and my life with elephants in order to receive life-saving treatment that I was denied in the country of my birth and passion.
+It’s going on six months now that my life took a dramatic turn with the sudden decision to leave South Africa and my life with elephants to receive life-saving treatment that I was denied in the country of my birth and passion.
 Of these last six months, at least two have been spent in hospital on two different occasions and three recovering and regaining strength.
-There has been a total of a little more than a month that I have been well enough to appreciate my new surroundings and all in all I have only had a handful of outings to discover this new world around me.
+There has been a total of a little more than a month that I have been well enough to appreciate my new surroundings and all in all, I have only had a handful of outings to discover this new world around me.

-The most memorable day trips I have been taken on, have been a visit to a river to see the endangered Nile soft-shell terrapins, a trip up North to the Galil to the renowned Hula Valley and Lake Hula where millions of birds accumulate on their bi-annual migration to and from Africa.
-Flocks of European bee-eaters, having just arrived from Africa, greeted us on arrival at dawn and as we rode around the lake in the chilly morning air, mist rose off the lake adding to the mystical feeling brought on by its silence.
+The most memorable day trips I have taken on, have been a visit to a river to see the endangered Nile soft-shell terrapins, a trip up North to the Galil to the renowned Hula Valley and Lake Hula where millions of birds accumulate on their bi-annual migration to and from Africa.
+Flocks of European bee-eaters, having just arrived from Africa, greeted us on arrival at dawn, and as we rode around the lake in the chilly morning air, mist rose off the lake adding to the mystical feeling brought on by its silence.
 Giant rodents called Nutria, imports from South America, grazed at the water’s edge and a few birds ruffled their feathers as the day began.

 Then there was the day in late March that my cousin Rael took us out sailing for the afternoon; he is a master skipper and we stayed out on the Med until after a memorable Mediterranean sunset.
 I took the helm for a while after we had left the harbour and I was the happiest I had been in months.